mcfletch/venv-hpl/README.md

     $ git clone https://github.com/mcfletch/venvhpl.git
     $ python setup.py install

-Linking a package from the host python
+Linking a package from the host python into your current virtualenv:

     $ source path/to/myenv/bin/activate
     (myenv) $ venv-hpl gi

+Loading the `gi` module from a module such that if the initial gi import fails we shell out to run `venv-hpl` then re-import:

+    try:
+        import gi
+    except ImportError:
+        try:
+            import subprocess

+            subprocess.check_call(['venv-hpl', 'gi'])
+        except subprocess.CalledProcessError:
+            raise ImportError("gi")
+        else:
+            import gi

 Contributing
 ------------